 The Texas Ranger Hall of Fame and Museum is committed to caring for each artifact we receive because each item tells the larger story of the Texas Rangers.

 ■ Disseminate knowledge and inspire appreciation of the Texas Rangers.

 ■ To serve as the principal repository for artifacts and archives relating to the Texas Rangers.

 Both goals are achieved when we provide professional museum quality care for the objects and what they embody––the enduring legacy of the Texas Rangers.

-An artifact, no matter what the composition, is subject to deterioration, mostly due to environmental conditions.
-For example, an object that is in a moist, humid climate will inevitably begin to mold or rust.
-By the same token, if it does not receive routine maintenance, it will quickly deteriorate.
-When a museum accepts an artifact, whether it is loaned or a permanent piece in the museum’s collection, the museum personnel have the responsibility to care for it to the best of our ability and maintain both the physical object and its history.
+Artifacts are subject to deterioration from environmental conditions.
+For example, an object that is in a damp, humid climate may mold or rust.
+If artifacts do not receive routine maintenance, they will quickly deteriorate.
+When the museum accepts an artifact into the museum’s collection, museum personnel have the responsibility to care for it to the best of our ability and maintain both the physical object and its history.

 Caring for and preserving each artifact in the collection is something the Texas Ranger Hall of Fame and Museum staff works toward daily.
-We not only recognize the value of each object but also are proud to serve as the stewards of the oldest state law enforcement agency in the nation and an enduring symbol of Texas and the American West––the Texas Rangers.
+We not only recognize the value of each object but are proud to serve as stewards of the oldest state law enforcement agency in the nation and an enduring symbol of Texas and the American West – the Texas Rangers.